Nextcloud Conference News: Nextcloud GmbH doubling HackerOne security bug bounties!

 In this blog, Nextcloud GmbH announces we’ve doubled our security bug bounties in an effort to drive even more scrutiny to our platform and demonstrate our commitment to data protection to our customers.

-Nextcloud is the only enterprise file sync & share / content collaboration platform in the on-premises market which has a well maintained security bug bounty program and up to USD 10K bounties.
+Nextcloud is the only enterprise file sync & share / content collaboration platform in the on premise market which has a well maintained security bug bounty program and up to USD 10K bounties.
 You should ask yourself – is it wise to trust your data to a vendor which doesn’t trust its own product to withstand the scrutiny that comes with such a program?

 — Frank Karlitsche, CEO of Nextcloud GmbH